 | Can I run virtual events year-round? | Yes.
 Monthly or quarterly events are sustainable.
 Seasonal themes — holiday cocktails, spring beer releases, summer wine pairings — keep content fresh. |

-| How does Evergreen help with virtual event promotion? | Your digital menu boards can display upcoming virtual events to in-venue guests, turning walk-ins into online attendees. |
+| How does Evergreen support virtual event ideas for bars? | Your digital menu boards can display upcoming virtual events to in-venue guests, turning walk-ins into online attendees. |

-Start Building Your Virtual Event Calendar
+Start Building Your Virtual Event Ideas for Bars Calendar

-Senior Technical Content & Product Marketing Manager, EvergreenHQ
+Senior Technical Content & Product Marketing Strategist